theomails/progressive/README.md

 ```

-#### VFStatusPanel - An example of a more meaty component that an end user of the library would create.
+#### Eg. 4 - VFStatusPanel - An example of a more meaty component that an end user of the library would create.

 ```